 Photo: Biswarup Gangulay / Wikimedia Commons

-Visitors coming to this Island usually have Chidiya Tapu on the list fishing for magnificent sunset views.
-This beach is surrounded by evergreen forests on one side and small hills on the other where you can spot some unseen and exotic migratory and native birds.
+One of the places to visit in Andaman and Nicobar is Chidiya Tapu, known for fishing and magnificent sunset views.
+This beach is surrounded by evergreen forests on one side and small hills on the other, where you can spot some unseen and exotic migratory and native birds.
 There are 46 varieties of endangered bird species and white spotted deer.
 You can spot these birds on the beach or flying in the sky, and they offer a unique sight with their colourful wings.

 Location: Chidiya Tapu Beach, Andaman and Nicobar Islands 744105